-Overall the IWA predicted non-domestic building heating and DHW demands represent a median 16% of the total non-electrical energy use predicted by BEIS for the combined industrial and commercial sector (the median was used to remove the major bias introduced by the Pembrokeshire, Neath Port Talbot and Flintshire heavy industry use).
-For electrical only demands, the IWA estimates represent a median figure of 12.5% of the total industrial and commercial electrical energy use estimated by BEIS.
+Overall the IWA predicted non-domestic building heating and DHW demands represent an average 19% of the total non-electrical energy use predicted by BEIS for the combined industrial and commercial sector (the average ignores the Pembrokeshire, Neath Port Talbot and Flintshire areas to reduce the major bias introduced by heavy industry use in these areas).
+For electrical only demands, ignoring the heavy industrial use areas again, the IWA estimates represent an average figure of 14.3% of the total industrial and commercial electrical energy use estimated by BEIS.

 Overall, these comparisons generally provide confidence in the methodology used in this WP for assessing the energy consumption of the domestic sector in Wales.
-For the non-domestic sector the lack of equivalent published figures from BEIS for the non-Domestic buildings sector means we can have less certainty in the IWA estimates produced, so they should be used as indicative figures only at present.
+For the non-domestic sector the lack of equivalent published figures from BEIS for the non-Domestic buildings sector means we can have less certainty in the IWA estimates produced, so they should be used as indicative figures only at present but are considered likely to be on the low side in practice.